clamsproject/mmif/specifications/versions/1.0/index.md

 }
 ```

 The value associated with *@value* is a string and the value associated with *@language* follows the rules in [BCP47](http://www.w3.org/TR/json-ld/#bib-bcp47), which for our current purposes boils down to using the ISO 639 code.
+With inline text there is no MIME type.

-With LAPPS and LIF, there was only one medium, namely the text source for all annotations and how that source came into being was not represented in any way.
-For MMIF the situation is different in that there are four kinds of media (text, sounds, image, video) and there can be many instances of each type in a MMIF document.
+With LAPPS and LIF, there was only one medium, namely the text source, and how that source came into being was not represented in any way.
+For MMIF the situation is different in that there are four kinds of media and for each one there can be many instances in a MMIF document.
 And some of those media can actually be the result of processing other media, for example when we recognize a text box in an image and run OCR over that box.

-This introduces a need to elaborate on the representation of media, but we will return to this case in section 1.5 after we have introduced annotations.
+This introduces a need to elaborate on the representation of media, but we will return to this in section 1.5 after we have introduced annotations.